 These art forms are extremely diverse, from the artwork that hangs on a museum, a sculpture in a roundabout, a lake or a park, to the last movie you watched on Netflix.
 The three types of visual arts are: decorative or ornamental, commercial, and fine art.

 Google Arts & Culture is a virtual super museum.
 You can view high-resolution images and videos of artworks and cultural artifacts from more than 2000 leading museums and archives.

-- Artcyclopedia is an index of on-line museums and image archives.
-It allows you to search and browse for an artist’s name, artwork title, art museum, or art movement.
+Artcyclopedia is an index of on-line museums and image archives.
+It is a free search engine for the art world.
+It lets you search for paintings by artist name, title or museum.

-- Art Resource “is the world’s largest fine art stock photo archive, with more than 1,000,000 searchable fine art images from the world’s leading sources, available for licensing to all media.”
+Art Resource “is the world’s largest and most comprehensive fine art stock photo archive, with more than 1,000,000 searchable fine art images from the world’s leading sources, available for licensing to all media.”

 Art History: Art History Resources provides a carefully curated collection of links to art history topics.
 The Art History Archive is a library of information about different artistic movements, art groups, and specific artists.
 Its purpose is to educate people about the different movements and show people that there are other movements worth looking at, and specific artists that users may never have heard of.